dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 The `Aspect` property can be set to one of the members of the `Aspect` enumeration:

-- `Fill` - stretches the image to completely and exactly fill the `ImageButton`.
+- `Fill` - stretches the image to completely and exactly fill the <xref:Microsoft.Maui.Controls.ImageButton>.
 This may result in the image being distorted.
-- `AspectFill` - clips the image so that it fills the `ImageButton` while preserving the aspect ratio.
+- `AspectFill` - clips the image so that it fills the <xref:Microsoft.Maui.Controls.ImageButton> while preserving the aspect ratio.
-- `AspectFit` - letterboxes the image (if necessary) so that the entire image fits into the `ImageButton`, with blank space added to the top/bottom or sides depending on whether the image is wide or tall.
+- `AspectFit` - letterboxes the image (if necessary) so that the entire image fits into the <xref:Microsoft.Maui.Controls.ImageButton>, with blank space added to the top/bottom or sides depending on whether the image is wide or tall.
 This is the default value of the `Aspect` enumeration.
-- `Center` - centers the image in the `ImageButton` while preserving the aspect ratio.
+- `Center` - centers the image in the <xref:Microsoft.Maui.Controls.ImageButton> while preserving the aspect ratio.

-In addition, `ImageButton` defines `Clicked`, `Pressed`, and `Released` events.
-The `Clicked` event is raised when an `ImageButton` tap with a finger or mouse pointer is released from the button's surface.
-The `Pressed` event is raised when a finger presses on an `ImageButton`, or a mouse button is pressed with the pointer positioned over the `ImageButton`.
+In addition, <xref:Microsoft.Maui.Controls.ImageButton> defines `Clicked`, `Pressed`, and `Released` events.
+The `Clicked` event is raised when an <xref:Microsoft.Maui.Controls.ImageButton> tap with a finger or mouse pointer is released from the button's surface.
+The `Pressed` event is raised when a finger presses on an <xref:Microsoft.Maui.Controls.ImageButton>, or a mouse button is pressed with the pointer positioned over the <xref:Microsoft.Maui.Controls.ImageButton>.
 The `Released` event is raised when the finger or mouse button is released.
-Generally, a `Clicked` event is also raised at the same time as the `Released` event, but if the finger or mouse pointer slides away from the surface of the `ImageButton` before being released, the `Clicked` event might not occur.
+Generally, a `Clicked` event is also raised at the same time as the `Released` event, but if the finger or mouse pointer slides away from the surface of the <xref:Microsoft.Maui.Controls.ImageButton> before being released, the `Clicked` event might not occur.

 > [!IMPORTANT]
-> An `ImageButton` must have its `IsEnabled` property set to `true` for it to respond to taps.
+> An <xref:Microsoft.Maui.Controls.ImageButton> must have its `IsEnabled` property set to `true` for it to respond to taps.

 ## Create an ImageButton

-To create an image button, create an `ImageButton` object, set its `Source` property and handle it's `Clicked` event.
+To create an image button, create an <xref:Microsoft.Maui.Controls.ImageButton> object, set its `Source` property and handle it's `Clicked` event.

-The following XAML example show how to create an `ImageButton`:
+The following XAML example show how to create an <xref:Microsoft.Maui.Controls.ImageButton>:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"